aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 This document describes staking.
 See [Governance](governance.md) for how to participate in the Aptos on-chain governance using the owner-voter model.
 :::

+## Validation on the Aptos blockchain

+The following is a high-level description of how validation works on the Aptos blockchain:

+- Throughout the duration of an epoch, the following flow of events occurs several times (thousands of times):
+  - A validator leader is selected by a deterministic formula based on the validator reputation determined by validator's performance and stake. **This selection is not done by voting.**
+  - The selected leader sends a proposal containing the collected quorum votes of the previous proposal and the leader's proposed order of transactions for the new block.
+  - All the validators from the validator set will vote on the leader's proposal for the new block.
+Once a quorum consensus is reached the block can be finalized.
+Hence the actual list of votes to achieve the quorum consensus is a subset of all the validators in the validator set.
+This leader validator is rewarded. **Rewards are given only to the leader validators, and not to the voters.**
+  - The above flow repeats with the selection of another validator leader and repeating the steps for the next new block and rewarding the leader.

 ## Joining the validator set

 Participating as a validator node on the Aptos network works like this: